EstebanBreaHell/EstebanBreaHell/README.md

 - 👋 Hi, I’m @EstebanBreaHell
 - 👀 I’m interested in things
 - 🌱 I’m currently learning random things
-- 💞️ I’m looking to collaborate on money
+- 💞️ I’m looking to collaborate on fun project before life get borring
-- 📫 How to reach me : dont
+- 📫 How to reach me : esteban.breahell@gmail.com (feel free to ask for somethings wrong in my code)

 <!---
 EstebanBreaHell/EstebanBreaHell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.